MarvinFernandez/ParkinsonClassifier/README.md

 # ParkinsonClassifier
 Parkinson's Decision Support Classifier

+This project was carried out by Daniel Marchán, Alejandro Lillo, Diego López and Marvin Fernández for the Decision Support Systems course.

 The program will be used mainly by medical stuff such as nurses or doctors, but it could be used as well by trained non-medical stuff that need to be familiar with the different motor scales used in our program.
 This would facilitate the time of phase detection of the disease by only needing a visual and some survey intervention from the assessor to the patients.
 Also, the program is capable of giving advice to the medical expert on the treatment the patient could follow, however, the final decision is up to the doctor.
 This